nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    > **Today/Date**
    >
    > * Shows you the list of tasks you have for the specified date.
+By default, it will show the tasks for today.
 Click left/right arrow to navigate between the dates.
    > <img src="images/today_screen.jpg" width="600">
    >
    > **Overview**